PCS Text Messages

-Pinellas County Schools uses text messages as an additional way to communicate with employees and families during the school year.
-Text messages are used to communicate information about severe weather and other emergencies.
+Pinellas County Schools uses text messages as an additional tool to communicate important information with families and staff.

 To get alerts, text “Y” or “Yes” to 67587.
 Opting out is easy: send the message “Stop” to 67587 at any time.
 This service is just for Pinellas County Schools employees and families.